servicesorganization/www/managed-cloud-hosted-desktops-and-apps.md

 <div class="jumbotron">
     <div class="container">
         <div class="col-md-8">
-            <h2 class="header-light regular-pad">Business enabled virtual apps and desktops, directly
+            <p class="header-light regular-pad">Business enabled virtual apps and desktops, directly
-consumable within your organization by using the benefits of the cloud (scalable and flexible, secure by design, pay per use and available worldwide).</h2>
+consumable within your organization by using the benefits of the cloud (scalable and flexible, secure by design, pay per use and available worldwide).</p>
             <p class="lead"></p>
-            <p class="lead">Managed Cloud Hosted Desktop & Apps is a fully-fledged virtual
+            <p class="lead">Managed Cloud Hosted Desktop & Apps is a fully-fledged virtual Windows workspace running on Microsoft Azure
-Windows workspace running on Microsoft Azure Virtual Desktop (AVD), that delivers virtual apps and desktops in Azure accessible from any location and any device.
+            Virtual Desktop (AVD), that delivers virtual apps and desktops in Azure accessible from any location and any device.
 For specific use cases, extra graphics capacity can be provided to complete the workspace.</p>
-            <p><a class="btn btn-jumbotron btn-lg" href="{{ "/solutions-overview.html" | relative_url }}" role="button">Learn more</a></p>
         </div>
         <div class="col-md-4">
         </div>